PiercePlantScience/.github/README.md

 ## PIERCE PLANT SCIENCE ORG

-This is place to house the various topics & project while exploring Plant Science Program at Pierce Colleage https://lapc.edu
+This is place to house the various topics & project while exploring the [Plant Science's Advance Gardending certificate program]() at [Pierce College](https://lapc.edu).